Skip to content

 • Bernard Marx

-42) What is the term for persuasion that advances an argument or point of view without concern for fairness or objectivity?
+41. What term describes persuasion that advances an argument or point of view without concern for fairness or objectivity?

 • Classical appeal